jungaretti/dotfiles/README.md

 sudo chsh -s /bin/zsh jungaretti
 ```

-Now it's time to install our dotfiles.
-I use Dotbot to install my dotfiles.
-It's an elegant and simple solution that world well for me.
+Now it's time to "install" your dotfiles.
+I use Dotbot to install my dotfiles; it's an elegant and simple solution that works well for me.

 ```shell
 # Clean up after Oh My Zsh